Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 When shopping for a new mattress, look for one that is hypoallergenic and has a dust mite barrier.
 Some mattresses are made with materials that naturally repel dust mites, such as latex or wool.
 These materials are also breathable and can help regulate your body temperature while you sleep.

 Another option is to use a mattress encasement or cover that is specifically designed to keep out dust mites.
-These covers are made with a tightly woven fabric that prevents dust mites from getting in or out.
 Be sure to choose a cover that is certified by a third-party organization, such as the Asthma and Allergy Foundation of America, to ensure that it is effective.